connext/router-docker-compose/README.md

 3. (Optional) Modify `.env` file and set alert notifications to Slack or Discord.

 4. Create NXTP configuration file `~/nxtp-router-docker-compose/config.json`, it will be mounted into router container.
-See [Connext docs](https://docs.connext.network/Routers/Reference/configuration/) for configuration description.
+See [Connext docs](https://docs.connext.network/Routers/configuration) for configuration description.

 5. Create external [Redis](https://redis.io/) instance and insert URL into `redisUrl` in config.
+(Optional, currently the docker-compose file includes redis container as well)

 6. Rename file `key.example.yaml` to `key.yaml` and modify it.
 Web3Signer yaml key file `~/nxtp-router-docker-compose/key.yaml` will be mounted into the signer container.
 Example file use raw unencrypted files method.
 See [Web3Signer docs](https://docs.web3signer.consensys.net/en/latest/HowTo/Use-Signing-Keys/).